mlauritzen/mlauritzen.github.io/_posts/2020-03-09-stock-trading-app.markdown

-# CalmStocks: A simple stock price alerts web app, using Angular, AWS (Cognito, Lambda, AppSync/GraphQL, DynamoDB, SES), and IEX's API (for stock price data).
+# CalmStocks: A simple stock price alerts web app, using Angular, the IEX API, and serverless AWS services.

 ### Quicklinks
  - [Introduction](#introduction)